Using cookie consent banners for GDPR compliance

 4. TrustArc

-How does the ePrivacy Directive (GDPR) affect Google Analytics tracking?
+How the ePrivacy Directive (GDPR) affects Google Analytics tracking

 Each time the Google Analytics script loads on your website, it adds a cookie (the _ga cookie) with an identifier to track the user across multiple pages and sessions.
-Next, it sends that cookie identifier to Google’s servers, along with each page view and event.
+Next, it sends that cookie identifier to Google’s servers with each page view and event.

 This is a first-party cookie, but since GA is not 'strictly necessary' to your website functioning the user must be allowed to opt in to its usage.